-When a beloved pet is sick or injured, the owner is forced to make tough decisions while under an enormous amount of emotional stress.
-Managing the finances of a pet’s sometimes lifesaving care makes a difficult situation that much harder.
+When a beloved pet is sick or injured, an owner may have to make tough decisions while under an enormous amount of emotional stress.
+Managing the finances of a pet’s sometimes-lifesaving-care makes a difficult situation that much harder.
 That’s where pet insurance for dogs can come in.

-Oftentimes it takes only one unfortunate incident for a veterinary bill to exceed the cumulative premium payments, especially for a young pet.
-By purchasing a pet insurance plan, dog and cat owners can rest assured that many of their unexpected veterinary bills will be reimbursed.
-It’s important to note, though, that most insurance companies require owners to pay upfront and submit a claim for reimbursement).
+Often, it takes only one unfortunate incident for a veterinary bill to go over the cumulative (total) premium payments, especially for a young pet.
+By purchasing a pet insurance plan, dog owners can rest assured that many of their unexpected veterinary bills will be reimbursed.
+It’s important to note, though, that most insurance companies require owners to pay upfront and submit a claim for reimbursement.

-Many providers offer an array of plans with different levels of coverage, from emergency visits to regular (or wellness) veterinary care, like vaccinations.
-You may be subject to a deductible (the amount you have to pay before you’re eligible for reimbursement) and a co-pay (the percent you will pay out-of-pocket after the deductible is met).
+Many providers offer a variety of plans with different levels of coverage, from emergency visits to regular (or wellness) veterinary care, like vaccinations.
+You may have to pay a deductible (the amount you have to pay before you’re eligible for reimbursement) and a co-pay (the percentage you will pay out-of-pocket after the deductible is met).

-For instance, if you have a plan with a $200 deductible and a 20 percent co-pay, and you receive a veterinary bill for $1,200 that is eligible for repayment under the terms and conditions of your plan, you will likely be responsible for the first $200 and 20 percent of the remaining $1,000 — a total of $400.
+For instance, you may have a plan with a $200 deductible and a 20% co-pay.
+If you receive a veterinary bill for $1,200 that is eligible for repayment under the terms and conditions of your plan, you will likely be responsible for the first $200 and 20% of the remaining $1,000 — a total of $400.
 Your insurance company will reimburse you the additional $800.
-It’s important to know that some companies calculate this differently, instead first deducting the co-pay percentage and then the deductible, which could result in less of a reimbursement.)
+It’s important to know that some companies calculate this differently.
+They may instead first deduct the co-pay percentage and then the deductible, which could result in less reimbursement.

 Depending on your plan, you may have a “per incident maximum” (the maximum amount you can be reimbursed for one injury/illness) or an “annual maximum” (the maximum amount you can be reimbursed in a year).

-It’s important to look at all the little details of a plan before deciding if it’s the right one for you.
+It’s important to look at all the little details of a dog health insurance plan before deciding if it’s the right one for you.
 Consider the following:

-- Some plans don’t cover certain genetic conditions, and most will not cover pre-existing conditions.
+- Some plans don’t cover certain genetic conditions.
+Most will not cover pre-existing conditions.

 - Your plan might cover only a portion of certain services, like specialist care.

 - It’s important to learn how renewals are completed.
-By understanding this, you’ll be able to avoid a gap in coverage and therefore possible disqualification of any ongoing medical issues.
+By understanding this, you’ll be able to avoid a gap in coverage and avoid possible disqualification for any ongoing medical issues.

-- Ask if your plan offers a “pre-approval” option for owners who have time to determine if a procedure will be covered, like a non-emergency surgery.
+- Ask if your plan offers a “pre-approval” option for owners who have time to determine if a procedure will be covered, like a non-emergency surgery, by insurance.

 This is very important.
-Imagine if you select a plan for your pet who then develops a health condition that is covered under your plan.
+Imagine if you select a plan for your pet, who then develops a health condition that is covered under your plan.
 But five years later, your insurance company goes out of business.
 The next insurance company you choose would consider that condition pre-existing.
-Your premium payments are an investment in your pet’s health—make sure you spend that money wisely.
+Your premium payments are an investment in your pet’s health, so make sure you spend that money wisely.